leifsahyun/mapmaker/README.md

 octaves int : Number of octaves of noise to combine in result.
 Each octave added to the base has twice the frequency and half the magnitude of the previous one.
 Default value 1

 seed string : Noise randomness seed.
 Default value 'seed'

+type string : Mime type of image to return.
+Type must be url encoded as a parameter, replacing '/' with '%2F'. 'data', 'buffer' or unsupported types will return a buffer of doubles describing the noise.
+Supported image types are image/bmp, image/png, image/jpeg.
+Default value 'data'